-Since academic writing is an essential part of succeeding in a graduate psychology program, students who have received a grade below B- in a capstone paper will automatically be enrolled in PSY 599, the 1-credit capstone writing course, in order to receive additional support for their academic writing and research skills.
+Since academic writing is an essential part of succeeding in a graduate psychology program, students who have received a grade below B- in a capstone paper will automatically be enrolled in PSY 599, the 1-credit Academic Writing for Psychological Research course, in order to receive additional support for their academic writing and research skills.
 Students must complete this course with a grade of B- or above.
 Students who receive a grade below B- in PSY 599 must retake the course in the following term.